-- The Marvelous Mrs. Maisel season 3 is expected to premiere on Amazon Prime Video in late 2019.
+- The Marvelous Mrs. Maisel season 3 will premiere on Amazon Prime Video on Friday.

-- Sterling K. Brown from This Is Us will join the Mrs. Maisel cast as a guest star, along with other big names.
+- Sterling K. Brown from This Is Us will join the Mrs. Maisel cast as a guest star.

-- Season 3 will focus mainly on Midge Maisel's first comedy tour, which a new photo shows will take her as far as Miami.
+- Season 3 will focus mainly on Midge Maisel's first comedy tour, as seen in the trailer.

 Much to the relief of The Marvelous Mrs. Maisel fans everywhere, the hit Amazon Prime Video show was renewed for a third season all the way back in May 2018 — before season 2 had even premiered.
-Now that Mrs. Maisel has been nominated for 20 Emmy awards and people are buzzing about the show all over again, however, fans are starting to wonder:
+Here's everything you need to know about the latest season of the Emmy award-winning show:

-How many episodes will there be in Mrs. Maisel season 3?
+How many episodes will there be in season 3?

-Will there be any new additions to the Mrs. Maisel cast in season 3?
+Will there be any new additions to the cast in season 3?

 Yes!
-Aside from series regulars Rachel Brosnahan (Midge Maisel), Alex Borstein (Suzie Myerson), Tony Shalhoub (Abe Weissman), Marin Hinkle (Rose Weissman), and Michael Zegen (Joel Maisel), who will all be returning, season 3 will include a few noteworthy guest stars.
+Aside from series regulars Rachel Brosnahan (Midge Maisel), Alex Borstein (Suzie Myerson), Tony Shalhoub (Abe Weissman), Marin Hinkle (Rose Weissman), Michael Zegen (Joel Maisel), Kevin Pollak (Moishe Maisel), and Caroline Aaron (Shirley Maisel), who will all be returning, season 3 will include a few noteworthy guest stars.

-First, Sterling K. Brown will be joining the cast in a small role.
+First, Sterling K. Brown will join the cast in a small role.
 After Rachel told Entertainment Tonight that the This Is Us actor would be her number one guest star pick, Sterling himself confirmed that Amy and her husband/show producer, Dan Palladino, wrote a part into season 3 just for him.
-He's since told People that he "had a great time" filming his part on The Marvelous Mrs. Maisel, though he remains tight-lipped about what, exactly, that part is.
+He's since appeared in the official trailer and told People that he "had a great time" filming his part on The Marvelous Mrs. Maisel, though he remains tight-lipped about what, exactly, that part is.

 Are there any Mrs. Maisel season 3 spoilers yet?

 If you were wondering if this might be the season where we see Midge and Joel get back together, though, you might end up disappointed.
-Sure, season 2 ended with a steamy one-night stand between the separated husband and wife, but Michael told Town & Country that he doesn't think now's the right time for the on-again, off-again couple to give their marriage another try.
+Sure, season 2 ended with a steamy one-night stand between the separated husband and wife (and the trailer and photos do show them meeting up again), but Michael told Town & Country that he doesn't think now's the right time for the on-again, off-again couple to give their marriage another try.

 "In talking it over with Rachel, she was saying that it's [Midge's] final moment of comfort before she launches this new career," he said.
 "She said she wants to be with someone who loves her for this one night, and she knows that's him ... as it stands at the end of season 2, no, I don't think that they're good together.
 He would be holding her back."

-Instead, Michael told Town & Country he'd like to see Joel open up a comedy club of his own in season 3 — something his character has been musing on for quite some time.
+Instead, Michael told Town & Country he'd like to see Joel open up a comedy club of his own — something his character has been musing on for quite some time.

 For can't-miss news, expert beauty advice, genius home solutions, delicious recipes, and lots more, sign up for the Good Housekeeping newsletter.